 Additionally, you should consider whether you want your partner to be your power of attorney and health care proxy should you become incapacitated by accident or illness.
 Your partner may already have access to your financial accounts and may know you better than anyone else—putting him in a unique position to act as your health care proxy if you can’t make your own medical decisions.

+There are many people with whom you are excited to share the news about your relationship.
+Your estate planning lawyer is probably not one of those people.
 To learn more about what you can do to protect your partner, please start a live chat with us today.